marcelodiiorio/advance-scenarios/policies/saml-relying-party/source-code/adfs-claims-provider/readme.md

 # Adding Azure AD B2C as Claims provider to ADFS

+## Important note
+This solution is based on Azure AD B2C SAML relying party policy. **SAML Relying Party support is available as a preview feature.** Support is not available for the general public on this functionality as it has only been tested on some specific modalities.
+The implementation may be changed in the future without notifying you.
+Customers should NOT use preview features in a production environment.

 ## Introduction
 In the AD FS Management snap-in, *Claims Provider Trusts* are trust between your organization with any partner identity provider, that represents an organization user/identity store.
 For example, your organization **Contoso** is a partner with **Fabrikam**.
 So, you want to allow Fabrikam employees to access one of your relying party applications.
 To do so, you build a *Claims Provider Trust* between your AD-FS and Fabrikam identity provider.
 After your build the *Claims Provider Trust*, users from Fabrikam can sign-in with their Fabrikam account into your application.
 This document guides you how to build a *Claims Provider Trust* with your Azure AD B2C tenant (over SAML protocol).